-FBI arrests Steele dossier sub-source as part of Durham investigation
+Durham charges Steele dossier sub-source with five counts of making false statements to the FBI

 Danchenko is believed to be the sub-source for former British intelligence officer Christopher Steele, who compiled the dossier that served as the basis for Foreign Intelligence Surveillance Act (FISA) warrants against Trump campaign aide Carter Page.
 The dossier was funded by the Democratic National Committee and Hillary Clinton's presidential campaign through law firm Perkins Coie.

-The FBI knew who Danchenko was and interviewed him in 2017 about the information he provided for the Steele dossier that purported to show Trump campaign ties to the Russian government.
-Danchenko cooperated on the condition the FBI keep his identity secret so he could protect himself.
+Danchenko cooperated with the FBI during the 2017 interviews on the condition the FBI keep his identity secret so he could protect himself.

-But that all changed when former Attorney General William Barr directed the FBI to declassify the report about its three-day interview of Danchenko and turn it over to Sen. Lindsey Graham, R-S.C., who, at the time, was the chairman of the Senate Judiciary Committee, and had been investigating the origins of the Russia probe.
+But that all changed when former Attorney General William Barr directed the FBI to declassify the report about its three-day interview of Danchenko and turn it over to Sen. Lindsey Graham, R-S.C., who, at the time, was the chairman of the Senate Judiciary Committee and had been investigating the origins of the Russia probe.

-Danchenko, according to the Senate Judiciary Committee which released declassified documents about that interview last year, told the FBI that the dossier was "unsubstantiated and reliable."
+Danchenko, according to the Senate Judiciary Committee, which released declassified documents about that interview last year, told the FBI that the dossier was "unsubstantiated and unreliable."

 Danchenko was not a current or former Russian official, but a non-Russian-based contract employee of Steele’s firm, according to the committee.